 Some health issues that will make it more difficult to qualify for a traditional life insurance policy regardless of severity.

 Cancer: If you’re currently in treatment or received a cancer diagnosis in the last five years it’ll be hard to qualify for a policy.

 Heart attack: Most insurers will decline coverage if you had a heart attack within the last two years or prior to age 40.

 HIV or AIDS: Although modern medicine has vastly improved life expectancy for people with HIV, most insurers remain cautious and won’t offer you a traditional policy.

 Kidney disease: A health record that includes a recent or pending transplant, dialysis treatment, or kidney failure will result in a declined application.

-In most cases, yes.
-You may pay more for a policy based on your medical history and you may be declined traditional coverage if you have a severe illness.
+In most cases, yes — although you may pay more for a policy based on your medical history.
+If you have a severe illness, you may be declined traditional coverage.

 It depends on your diagnosis, treatment, and your overall health.
-Someone with serious health issues could pay almost $50 per month more than a person without health concerns to get the same policy.
+Someone with serious health issues could pay 90% more than their healthier counterpart for a policy.